otrv4/otrv4/otrv4.md

 3. In any event, calculate the first set of keys with `R_0, Cs_0_0, Cr_0_0 = calculate_ratchet_keys(K)`.
 4. For a session, calculate the SSID also from shared secret, SSID = `SHA3-256(0x03 || R, Ca, Cb)`.

+#### Peer's Trusted and Untrusted Keys

+As in OTRv3, once a key is verified, it is saved as trusted.
+Then after the DAKE finishes, the public key will be identified as trusted or untrusted.
+If the public key is not trusted, the user will be prompted to verify it.
+Otherwise they are not.

+The user may decide to continue the conversation without verifying the new public key.

 #### Calculating Keys

 ##### ECDH and DH Shared Secrets